Gabriel Ynoa

-Gabriel Ynoa Gómez (born May 26, 1993) is a Dominican professional baseball pitcher for the Pericos de Puebla of the Mexican Baseball League.
-He previously played in Major League Baseball (MLB) for the New York Mets and Baltimore Orioles, in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.
+Gabriel Ynoa Gómez (born May 26, 1993) is a Dominican professional baseball pitcher for the Dorados de Chihuahua of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the New York Mets and Baltimore Orioles, in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.

 Career

 New York Mets

 Ynoa signed with the New York Mets as an international free agent in November 2009.
 He made his professional debut that season with the Dominican Summer League Mets.
 Pitching for the Savannah Sand Gnats in 2013, Ynoa was named the South Atlantic League Pitcher of the Year, after winning 15 games and recording a 2.72 earned run average (ERA).
 Ynoa started 2014 with the St. Lucie Mets and was promoted to the Double-A Binghamton Mets during the season.

 Ynoa was called up to the major leagues for the first time on August 13, 2016.
 That night, he pitched a perfect 11th inning against the San Diego Padres at Citi Field to record a win in his major league debut.